This post may contain affiliate links. I may receive commissions for purchases made through links in this post.

 The first step in basic outdoor composting is to collect your food scraps (called your green matter a.k.a. nitrogen).
 Next you layer it with brown matter a.k.a. carbon.
 Finally, you let it sit for a long time until it decomposes.
 You keep adding green matter and brown matter in a sort of lasagna type layer pattern.

-What do I need to know about the carbon and nitrogen ratio in compost?
+What do I need to know about the carbon and nitrogen ratio in compost / brown materials to green materials ratio?

 What do you put in your compost bin?